superfluid-finance/protocol-monorepo/packages/subgraph/README.md

 ## Developer Notes

 When adding new networks, we must do the following:
+- The name of the network in the `/config` json file must match the official naming of the network name from the [subgraph docs](https://thegraph.com/docs/developer/create-subgraph-hosted#supported-networks)
-- Add the new network to `networks.json` and add a new file to `/config` with the same name as the network e.g. adding network `avalanche-fuji` to the array in `networks.json` and then adding `avalanche-fuji.json` to `/config`.
-The name of the network here is dicated by and must match how we name the network for our subgraph endpoint, e.g. `protocol-dev-avalanche-fuji`
+- Add the new network to `./networks.json` and add a new file to `./config` with the same name as the network e.g. adding network `avalanche-fuji` to the array in `./networks.json` and then adding `avalanche-fuji.json` to `/config`.
+The name of the network here is dicated by and must match how we name the network for our subgraph endpoint, e.g. `protocol-dev-avalanche-fuji`.
-- The name of the network in the `/config` json file should match the official naming of the network name from the [subgraph docs](https://thegraph.com/docs/developer/create-subgraph-hosted#supported-networks)
-- Therefore, the `network` we are comparing in the `addresses.template.test` file should also match the official naming.
 - We also need to add the host and resolver addresses to the `addresses.template.ts` file.
+NOTE: the `network` we are comparing in the `addresses.template.test` file should also equal the official naming.

 # Contributing